r8dussau/raceAI/README.md

 # RaceAI
 RaceAI project from Neural Networks and Intelligent Systems Semester 9 course in Electronical and Computer Engineering School, NTUA.
-Python files are available on this git.
+All the usefull files are available on this git.

 ### Components
-All components can be found in env_intelliq folder:
+All components can be found in env_raceAI folder:
-- *templates* folder contains all HTML simple templates we created fo every endpoints.
-- *uploaded_files* is the folder where uploaded questionnaires are localy stored.
-- *intelliq_api.py* contains all our python endpoints functions.
+- *main.py* contains all our python code to run the game with the Artificial Intelligent.
-- *QQ000.json* is a questionnaire file who can be used to test the questionnaire upload endpoint.
-- *setup_database.txt* containes all the code you should put in your database QUERY to setup our database model.
-- *main.py* contain all
+- *utils.py* contains some functions used in the main file.
+- *imgs* folder contains all the images who are used in this project.

 ### Author
 - Raphaël Dussauze